vujkovicm/longGWAS/README.md

 # GWAS on longitudinal data
-e.g. multiple time point measurements of a phenotype based on the following paper
+e.g. multiple time point measurements of a phenotype

+These scripts will let you go from plink format to the desired format that is used based on the following paper

 Furlotte NA, Eskin E, Eyheramendy S (2012) Genome-wide association mapping with longitudinal data.
 Genet Epidemiol 36: 463–471.